 Campfires are permitted ONLY in the fire pit in your campsite and should never be left unattended.
 Proper methods to extinguish fires should be available at all times.
 When the fire is out cold, stack partially burnt wood near the pit for future use.
 Disposing of cold ash should be done regularly.
 This can be arranged through the Commissioners or the Scoutcraft staff.
-It is not necessary to bring wood from outside sources onto the camp property. \ Please do not cut down any trees.
+It is not necessary to bring wood from outside sources onto the camp property.
+Please do not cut down any trees.
 All necessary wood can be found on the ground.
+Firewood should not be brought to camp.
+This policy prevents the spread of threatening insects to the forest.